Budget deficit could ease to 6.9% of GDP in 2022 - The Scoop

 Based on the think tank’s projections in its Brunei Economic Outlook 2022 publication, the fiscal deficit is forecast to narrow to 6.9 percent of the gross domestic product (GDP) in 2022 from an estimated 10.3 percent of GDP last year.

-CSPS said there was a marked improvement in Brunei’s fiscal position last year after the budget shortfall had worsened in 2020 with the largest deficit since 2016, accounting for 15.7 percent of the GDP.
+CSPS said there was a marked improvement in Brunei’s fiscal position last year after the budget shortfall had worsened in 2020 to 15.7 percent of the GDP – the largest deficit since 2016.

 “The fiscal position improved in 2021, thanks to an increase in revenue and slightly lower expenditure.